Skip to content

 Jason Stolz CLTC, CRPC

-“How long will my pension last in retirement?” is a question many retirees ask once they begin evaluating how dependable their income truly is.
-Pensions are often viewed as the gold standard of retirement income because they typically provide a predictable payment for life.
-However, not all pensions are created equal, and not all pension decisions are permanent or risk-free.
+“How long will my pension last in retirement?” is a question many retirees ask once they start evaluating how dependable their income truly is.
+Pensions are often seen as the gold standard of retirement income because they can provide a predictable payment for life.
+But not all pensions are identical, and even “guaranteed” income can create blind spots if inflation, survivor needs, and healthcare costs are not planned for.

 For some retirees, a pension is the foundation of retirement income.
 For others, it is only one piece of a larger puzzle that includes Social Security, savings, and investment accounts.
-Understanding how a pension fits into a long-term income strategy—and whether it is sufficient on its own—is critical to avoiding future shortfalls.
+The real question isn’t just whether your pension continues—it’s whether it remains enough as your retirement evolves, your costs change, and your planning priorities shift.

-This page explains how pensions actually function over time, what risks still exist even with guaranteed payments, and how complementary income strategies can help ensure your retirement income lasts as long as you do.
+This page explains how pensions function over time, what risks still exist even with predictable payments, and how complementary income strategies can help ensure your retirement income lasts as long as you do.

 Why Pension Longevity Still Requires Planning

 A pension is designed to provide income for life, which naturally leads many retirees to assume longevity risk has been solved.
-While a pension can eliminate certain risks, it does not remove all of them.
+In one sense, it has: you typically don’t have to worry about a pension “running out” the way an investment account can.
+But while a pension can eliminate certain risks, it does not remove all of them.

 Inflation is one of the biggest concerns.
 Many pensions pay a fixed monthly benefit that does not increase meaningfully over time.
-While that income may feel sufficient early in retirement, its purchasing power can erode significantly over 20 or 30 years.
+That income may feel sufficient early in retirement, but its purchasing power can erode significantly over 20 or 30 years.
+The longer you’re retired, the more inflation matters, even if it feels modest in any single year.

-Another consideration is survivor income.
-Some pensions reduce or eliminate payments after the death of the primary pension holder, depending on the option selected.
-This can leave a surviving spouse with less income than expected.
+Survivor income is another planning issue.
+Some pension elections reduce or eliminate payments after the death of the primary pension holder, depending on the option selected.
+If a surviving spouse depends on the pension, the wrong election can create an unexpected income drop at exactly the time the household is least able to “rebuild” income.

 The Key Factors That Determine How Long Pension Income Truly Lasts

-The first factor is the payout option you selected.
+1) The payout option you selected.
 Single-life pensions typically pay more but stop at death.
-Joint-life options provide ongoing income for a spouse but at a reduced amount.
+Joint-and-survivor options can provide ongoing income for a spouse, but usually at a reduced amount.
+The most important point is that these elections are often permanent, so the decision matters for decades.

-Cost-of-living adjustments also matter.
-Some pensions include limited COLAs, while others have none at all.
+2) Cost-of-living adjustments (COLAs).
+Some pensions include limited COLAs, while others have none.
 Without adjustments, inflation steadily reduces real income.
+Even small differences in annual inflation can compound into a major purchasing power loss over a long retirement.

-Finally, your overall retirement plan matters.
+4) Your broader retirement plan.
 A pension that covers only part of your expenses still requires other income sources to fill the gap.
+The more your plan depends on withdrawals from accounts during down markets, the more important it becomes to have stable income layers working together.

 Pension Income vs. Retirement Spending Reality

 One of the most common mistakes retirees make is assuming that a pension alone will fully support their lifestyle.
-While pensions provide consistency, they may not keep pace with rising costs or changing spending patterns.
+Pensions provide consistency, but many do not increase fast enough to keep pace with rising costs.
+Retirement spending is also not flat.
+It changes—sometimes gradually, sometimes suddenly.

-Healthcare expenses, long-term care, and unexpected costs often increase later in retirement.
+Healthcare expenses, insurance costs, home maintenance, and unexpected needs often increase later in retirement.
 If pension income is fixed, those expenses must be covered by other assets.
+This is where many retirees discover that a pension that felt “strong” at retirement creates an income gap later, especially if the household becomes more medical-cost heavy.

 Pension Lump Sum vs. Monthly Income Decisions